-Med-Tech company unveils smart device set to ‘revolutionise’ how medical events are managed in the air
+A med-tech spin-out from the University of Aberdeen has unveiled a smart device set to revolutionise how medical events are managed in the air.

 MIME Technologies has launched a device which the has potential to benefit the many thousands of travellers who fall ill on flights annually.